Mweh/BootcampSwiftPhincon/akademik/week2-10/day1-80/netflixUIKit/README.md

 - [ ] Add ErrorView
 - [ ] Add expanded table view
 - [ ] Fix if more profile photos want to be added
+- [ ] Negative case
+   -> [x] TrailerVC when there is no Data
+- [ ] cellForRowAt inside DiscoverViewController add void closure var insinde its cell for passing

 ## DONE